S100 Computers

 The longer lead goes into the square hole.
 Check also the orientation of resistor networks.

 The Pololu 5V exist in a few forms.
-While the older ones (D24V25F5) are still available and uses P6, it seems Pololu is suggesting users use the newer D24V22F5
+While the older ones (D24V25F5) are still available and uses

-(5V, 2.5 Amp) units, it has a different pinout, use this one in P4.
+(5V, 2.5 Amp) units, it has a different pinout, use this one in P4

 The ESP32 S3 module supplies enough current to drive all the 3.3V board chips.